Chalarangelo/jsiqle/README.md

 To clear up any confusion, here are the names of the definition types and the names of the corresponding data objects they create:

 - A schema is a set of definitions that contain models, fields, relationships etc. The data contained within a schema is called a dataset.
-- A model is a set of field, method, validator and scope definitions.
+- A model is a set of field, property, validator and scope definitions.
 The data contained within a model is called a record set and each individual item within it is called a record.
 - A record is a set of values corresponding to different keys.
 Each of these values is called an attribute.

 ## License